Three Legged Dog: Cover

 The cover photo was taken by Kristyna Higgins, Perkins' partner.
 The dog, Molly, was owned by a friend of the band.
 Cruickshank said, "The most beautiful creature you've ever seen.
 She's a very proud creature, and looks the wiser for not having her other leg.

 Reception

-The Sydney Morning Herald said, "The album marks a significant departure from the pop-inspired hooks and punchlines pf The Honeymoon is Over, getting back to the harder-edged groove and rock sensibilities found on their earlier albums.
+The Sydney Morning Herald said, "The album marks a significant departure from the pop-inspired hooks and punchlines of The Honeymoon is Over, getting back to the harder-edged groove and rock sensibilities found on their earlier albums.